edwinvarghese4442/rowentas-sync/README.md

 **What is this ?**

 This is a repository that contains ready-to-execute codes that can be used by cockpit builders/flight sim enthusiasts to send/receive aircraft variables such as parking brake, speed knob, throttle, lcd display etc.
+Currently code only supports receiving data.
+For receiving Lvars, the difference required is to add a prefix of ‘**L:**’ before the API usage term.
 _Latest Commit Changes:_
-Updated codes to handle 2 custom variable of fbwA320 and 1 simconnect variable of the same aircraft
+Updated codes to handle 2 Lvars of fbwA320 and 1 simconnect variable of the same aircraft
 1. L:A32NX_TRK_FPA_MODE_ACTIVE
 2. AUTOPILOT MANAGED SPEED IN MACH
 3. L:A32NX_PARK_BRAKE_LEVER_POS